2nd April, 2024

 22 Essential Items For Your Construction Site Office

-Starting a new construction project requires planning and preparation.
-Setting up your site office and getting the correct paper work in place is important before project commencement.
-Your site office needs to contain plenty of information for your project team, here are 22 essential items.
+Setting up your construction site office and getting the correct paperwork in place is important, it's where people go when they arrive on site, and where you run your project from.
+Your site office needs to contain plenty of information for your team - here are 22 essential items.

 22 Essential Items For Your Construction Site Office header image

-Your site office is the first place workers go to when they arrive on site, and the last place they visit before they leave.
+Your site office is the first place workers go to when they arrive on your site.
+And it's the last place they visit before they leave.
 It's the place visitors report to.
 It's often where site meetings take place.
-It's quite important.
-If your site office is in order, the rest of the project will follow.

 But construction site office requirements aren't easy to remember.
 Your site office might not be as spacious as your head office, but it needs to contain plenty of information for your project team.

-You need to make sure that your cabin has the required documents and items for your workforce to be productive, and safe, and to ensure you have the records needed to comply with regulations and best practice.
+You need to make sure that your cabin has the required documents and items for your workforce to be productive, and safe, and to ensure you have the records needed to comply with regulations and best practices.

 So what are the 22 essential items for your site office?
 Let's take a look...